 CRA, Ehsan Center Conduct Workshop To Promote Digital Privacy Awareness

-On this occasion, Amel Salem Al-Hanawi, Director of the Consumer Affairs Department at CRA, said,“Enhancing awareness is the cornerstone of digital protection.
+On this occasion, Director of the Consumer Affairs Department at CRA Amel Salem al-Hanawi stated:“Enhancing awareness is the cornerstone of digital protection.
 Through this workshop, we aimed to empower elderly people to take control of their digital privacy and make informed decisions about their data.
 We remain committed to engaging directly with the community and translating our consumer protection mandate into tangible action that builds trust and strengthens digital resilience.”

-Shaikha Ahmed Al-Horaib, Acting Director of Social Awareness and Community Outreach Departmentat at Ehsan Center, said,“The collaboration between the Center for Empowerment and Elderly Care – Ehsan – and the Communications Regulatory Authority comes as part of our ongoing efforts to promote safe digital literacy among the elderly and to empower them to use modern technologies with confidence and security.
+Acting Director of Social Awareness and Community Outreach Department at Ehsan Center Shaikha Ahmed al-Horaib stated:“The collaboration between the Center for Empowerment and Elderly Care, Ehsan, and the Communications Regulatory Authority comes as part of our ongoing efforts to promote safe digital literacy among the elderly and to empower them to use modern technologies with confidence and security”.

+She added:“This partnership reflects the Center's commitment to supporting the elderly in keeping pace with digital transformation, enhancing their ability to protect their personal data and private information, and enabling them to interact with technology in a conscious way that contributes to their digital safety and quality of life.”
+Communications Regulatory Authority Center for Empowerment and Care of the Elderly Ehsan

+The workshop comes as a part of CRA's ongoing series of initiatives launched to raise awareness about the safe and responsible use of digital technologies to reinforce confidence in the Information and Communications Technology (ICT) sector in Qatar, in alignment with the Qatar National Vision 2030 that aspires to create an informed and secure digital community.

 Legal Disclaimer: